-Boat detailing costs can sometimes be a bit confusing for new boat owners.
-Prices from various boat detailers can vary significantly and it's hard to know exactly what you're getting when you hire a detailer.
+Boat detailing costs can sometimes be a bit confusing for boat owners leaving them wondering just how much does it cost to detail a boat?
+Prices from various boat detailers can vary significantly and it's hard to know exactly what you're getting when you first contact a boat detailer.

 What is Boat Detailing

 Boat detailing is the process of cleaning and refinishing your boat's hull.
-While generally all types of boat hulls can be cleaned and refinished, specifically detailing usually refers to work done on fiberglass hulls to protect the hull's surface and restore its shine.
+While generally speaking all types of boat hulls can (and should) be cleaned and refinished, specifically detailing usually refers to work done on fiberglass hulls to protect the hull's surface and restore its shine.

 Most boat detailing begins with a simple boat wash to remove any accumulated dirt on the hull's surface and from there the process of detailing can begin.
 From there your boat's detailer will proceed to buff the hull to remove oxidation and apply a protective finish that restores that hull's color and shine while also protecting it from harmful UV rays.
-A thorough detail may also address any issues with your boat's wood or vinyl and restore their finish as well although that may be billed at a separate rate than the price per foot that boat detailing is usually billed at.
+A thorough detail may also address any issues with wood, canvas, or other material aboard and restore their finish as well.
+These services may be billed at a separate rate than the price per foot that boat detailing is usually billed at.